philipp-spiess/this-week-in-react/src/issues/4/README.md

 ## 🎉 Enable Suspense

-Suspense is no longer behind a feature flag which will likely make it part of the next release.
+Suspense is no longer behind a feature flag and will likely be part of the next release.
 Additional changes also include updated API names.

 https://github.com/facebook/react/pull/13799